Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/modules/00_set_docker_v2_registry/solutions/README.md

 ansible-playbook setup_secure_docker_registry.yml --ask-become-pass
 ```

-> [!NOTE]
+> \[!NOTE\]
-> You can override the variables as neeeded.
+> You can override the variables as needed.
 The following execution is a sample for the practical devsecops machine in labs.

 ```bash
 ansible-playbook setup_secure_docker_registry.yml -e "registry_domain=devsecops-box-XoIySz8L ip_address=10.1.28.228 modify_hosts=false"